InstituteforDiseaseModeling/laser-generic/docs/software-overview/migration.md

 This presents us with the choice of whether or not the origin population $i$ is included in $\Omega$ - i.e., does the same "gravity" that brings others to visit a community reduce the propensity of that community's members to travel to other communities?

-The Stouffer model **does not** include the impact from the local community:
+This Stouffer model **does not** include the impact from the local community:

 $$
 \Omega(i,j) = \left(k:0 < D_{i,k} \leq D_{i,j}\right).